conradlempert/boolean-logic-game/README.md

 `name` | Sprite name for this item
-`room` | The room in which this item is placed `action` (optional)| Action object, see table below
+`room` | The room in which this item is placed `action` (optional)| Action object, see table below `locked` (optional)| Set this to `true`, if you don't want the item to be unlocked yet when the player enters the room.
+You have to set `hasItemLock` in the room constructor as well

 ### Action